 Below are some alternatives to placing a center channel speaker in the center of your home theater system.

 1. Use the Phantom Center

-The ‘phantom center’ is where sound appears to be coming from in a properly setup 2.0 (or 2.1) stereo system.
-In this case, there is no dedicated center speaker, but if the home theater is setup properly, it will sound as if the dialog is coming from the center.
+The ‘phantom center is where the sound appears to be coming from in a properly set up 2.0 (or 2.1) stereo system.
+In this case, there is no dedicated center speaker, but if the home theater is set up properly, it will sound as if the dialog is coming from the center.

 In fact, many people have better results running a 4.1 system with a phantom center instead of a 5.1 system with a center channel speaker.
 In fact, if your left and right speakers are closer to each other than you are from the screen, it is better to not use a dedicated center speaker.

 2. Use A Stand